Research Line

 PhD student

-My research focuses on understanding meningeal inflammation in progressive multiple sclerosis.
-I am specifically interested in the role of B cells, in how they get to the meninges and how they might interact, directly or indirectly, with other immune cells such as microglia.
-To do this, I use different single-cell techniques for proteomics and transcriptomics, and confocal and multispectral microscopy..
+My research focuses on understanding brain barriers immunity in neurodegeneration, with a special focus on meningeal inflammation in progressive multiple sclerosis.
+I am specifically interested in the communication between innate and adaptive immune cells within these brain barriers and their relation to brain pathology.
+To do this, I use different single-cell techniques for proteomics and transcriptomics, combined with confocal and multispectral microscopy.

 Chaja van Ansenwoude, MSc